The Project Team

 Kylie is a Registered Nurse with experience in clinical and education roles in oncology and haematology practice settings.
 Kylie has been involved in a number of large national workforce development projects to improve the intersection of health education and evidence based practice with health policy.
 Kylie is engaged actively with professional organisations and committed to promotion of best practice professional workforce issues in health.
 Kylie achieved a Masters of Nursing (Cancer Nursing) from QUT in 2008.

-Sharon is a skilled clinician and educator with many years’ experience in the acute and critical care setting, in both health service and education contexts.
-She has a strong background in interprofessional education and has worked in university, Registered Training Organisations and private sector education.
-Sharon is committed to improving quality in healthcare by supporting the healthcare workforce to improve professionalism, leadership, communication and teamwork.
+Sharon is an experienced educator and clinician, with a strong background leading and working with interprofessional teams.
+She has worked in university, Registered Training Organisations and private sector education.
+Sharon is committed to improving quality in healthcare by supporting the healthcare workforce to improve professionalism, leadership, communication, cultural-responsiveness and teamwork.

 David’s contribution to the project team is in the provision of statistical analysis, data management and research support.
 He completed a Postgraduate Diploma of Psychology at QUT where he learnt advanced statistics and research methodologies.
 He is recognised for his data knowledge and skills, and is especially proficient using programs such as Excel and SPSS to interrogate data.
 He has previously worked in data management, research and project roles at other universities and Autism Queensland.